Western Islands, Singapore: Jurong Island

 Jurong Island is the biggest and most important island among the Western Islands.
-It serves at the petroleum and petrochemical hub of the city-state, and it houses the third largest refining centre in the world.
+It serves as the petroleum and petrochemical hub of the city-state, and it houses the third largest refining centre in the world.
 Jurong Island is home to over 94 petroleum, petrochemical, specialty chemical and supporting companies with more than S$26 billion in fixed assets investment on Jurong Island.
 Multinational companies such as ExxonMobil and Shell have established a strong presence on Jurong Island.

 Jurong Island is linked to the main island by a 2.3 km causeway known as the Jurong Island Highway, opened in March 1999.
 Access to the island is restricted to persons who have a Jurong Island Security Pass.
 Other restrictions include that one must declare any photographic equipment that they are bringing to the island.